zachPorras/mos-eisley-hosted/README.md

 *This is the Heroku-hosted repository for this project.
 The development repository for this project is located at https://github.com/zachPorras/mos_eisley_archives.*

+*Use the following login to view data already loaded into the database: maul@sith.org / password: horns*

 # Mos Eisley Archives

 This project is a full-stack web application built upon a Flask back-end operating alongside a PostgreSQL database, with a React-Redux front-end styled primarily with Material-UI.